 If all assumptions, methods, starting values, and the law had remained unchanged from the prior Trustees Report, the long-range actuarial balance would still have decreased from one year to the next after 1983.
-The decrease primarily results from including the relatively large negative annual deficit (difference between the cost of paying scheduled benefits and non-interest income) for the ending year of the new period.
+The decrease primarily results from including the relatively large negative annual balance (difference between non-interest income and the cost of paying scheduled benefits) for the new ending year of each annual report.